allenyin/allen_wireless/README.md

 The `Raster Window` selection box selects which channels' rasters are viewed.
 Each raster window displays the rspikes for 128 channels.
 If only one headstage is used, this option is inactivated.
 If two headstages are used, a value of `1` will display the rasters for channel 128-255, corresponding to channels from the second headstage.

 The `Raster span` selection box sets the time length of the displayed data for the raster display (see `g_rasterSpan` in `src/gtkclient.cpp`).

+Below is a screenshot showing the client's `spikes` page.

 *RHD-headstage gtkclient*